What is ketosis?

 Choose a section, or keep reading below for all of them.

-The “keto” in the word ketosis comes from the fact that it makes the body produce small fuel molecules called “ketones”.1 This is an alternative fuel for the body, used when blood sugar (glucose) is in short supply.
+The “keto” in the word ketosis comes from “ketones”, the name of small fuel molecules in the body.1 This is an alternative fuel for the body, produced from fat we eat, and used when blood sugar (glucose) is in short supply.

-Ketones are produced if you eat very few carbs (that are broken down into blood sugar) and only moderate amounts of protein (excess protein can be converted to blood sugar).
+These ketones are produced when you eat very few carbs (the main source of blood sugar) and only moderate amounts of protein (excess protein is converted to blood sugar).

 Maximizing fat burning

-When the body produces ketones it’s said to be in ketosis.
-The fastest way to get there is by fasting – not eating anything – but obviously it’s not possible to fast forever.
+When the body produces enough ketones to measure significant levels in the blood (usually over 0.5 mM) it’s said to be in ketosis.
+The fastest way to achieve ketosis is by fasting – not eating any food – but that’s not possible to do forever.

-A low-carb or “keto” diet, on the other hand, can be eaten indefinitely and also results in ketosis.
-It has many of the benefits of fasting – including weight loss – without having to fast.
+A strictly low-carb or “keto” diet, however, can be eaten for any amount of time.
+It also results in ketosis.
+It achieves many of the benefits of fasting – like weight loss – without having to fast.